 Patients are given several minutes to change into a hospital gown before laying down on an exam table, spreading their legs open wide, and placing their feet in "stirrups."
 Patients often say one of the most uncomfortable parts of the process is being asked to scoot to the very end of the table, until their backside is hanging off the edge.

 Patients are advised to try to relax as much as possible during pelvic exams, but it's often difficult to do so in this position.
 Once the patient is properly situated, a doctor physically examines both the outside and inside of the vagina for abnormalities.
-As part of the internal examination, the doctor will slide in a speculum.
+As part of the internal examination, the doctor will insert a speculum.

 It's important to note that speculums come in different sizes, such as the Pederson speculum with narrower blades and the larger-sized Graves speculum.
-Gynecologists choose the right size depending on the patient, that will allow them to get the best view of the cervix.
+Gynecologists choose the right size, depending on the patient, that will allow them to get the best view of the cervix.

 Finally, the doctor collects a sample from the cervix that is necessary for a Pap smear test.
 Samples are sent to a lab for further examination, where they get checked for signs of cervical cancer and other infections.